EcoNum/plankton_skimage_test/README.md

 # skimage-test

-Test of using scikit-image (Python° from within R and zooimage
+Test of using scikit-image (Python) from within R and zooimage.